 Understanding the difference between NFTs and cryptocurrency, as well as what it means to trade each of them, is useful info for anyone who is curious or considering expanding their investing horizons.

 Interested in trading crypto?
-SoFi Invest® makes it easy, with more than two dozen cryptocurrencies to choose from, including Bitcoin, Ethereum, Cardano, Litecoin, Polygon, and more.
+SoFi Invest® makes it easy, with more than 20 cryptocurrencies to choose from, including Bitcoin, Ethereum, Litecoin, Bitcoin Cash, and Ethereum Classic.

 Who is behind World of Women NFT?